 There have been many articles about Ubuntu being the most user-friendly Linux distro.
-Many users may even claim that it isn’t any more difficult than using a Windows PC.
+Many users may even claim it isn’t more difficult than using a Windows PC.
 If you’re looking for user-friendliness, Linux is not for you.
-But if you’re willing to learn how to use another operating system, Linux isn’t that difficult either.
+But if you’re willing to learn to use another operating system, Linux isn’t that difficult either.
 Ubuntu is possibly the best start you can make.
 Yet, the first time you switch can be overwhelming.
-Even when you just want to install and uninstall programs on Ubuntu, it can be slightly inconvenient.
+Even when you want to install and uninstall programs on Ubuntu, it can be slightly inconvenient.

 I don’t want to use the word difficult, because installing or uninstalling apps is not.
 It isn’t as convenient as installing an EXE in many cases, but also in many cases, it is much easier than that.
 Still, you may need a little nudge in the right direction.
 And that’s what we’re here for.
 Linux provides many ways to install and uninstall software, and some things can only be installed in a certain way.
-If you want to uninstall apps on Ubuntu along with all app data using the command line, we have a separate guide for you.
+If you want to uninstall apps on Ubuntu with all data using the command line, we have a separate guide for you.

 authenticate installation ubuntu